psyjulga/petbook-project/API.md

 removePetFromUser: cancel a relation between user and pet (e.g. before deleting a pet => FK constraints!)
 edit: update a certain field of a certain user with a value
 destroy: delete a user
+=> delete users' pets, posts, comments, likes
+=> comments and likes preserved in new table
+=> shown as "deleted user"

 PETS => all tests passing
 index: all pets